Top 6 Travel Cards in Malaysia 2026

 1. Prepaid travel card

-2. International card with traditional banks
+2. International card with banks

 Malaysian banks such as RHB do often offer foreign currency accounts which may have linked debit cards, which allow you to hold foreign currencies and spend conveniently when you travel.
 These accounts might have have fairly high minimum balance requirements, and the exchange rates on offer may not be the best available.

-An alternative from traditional banks is to get a credit card with travel features.
+An alternative from banks is to get a credit card with travel features.
 We’ll look at a few of these in more detail later.

 3. Multi currency travel card like Wise card

-A smart alternative for many customers is to get a travel debit card from a modern online alternative, often called a neobank.
-These providers can provide flexible travel cards with low fees - and often a far better exchange rate compared to a traditional bank.
 Options like the Wise account do not have any minimum balance or monthly fee, and cards are easy to order online or in the app.

-Best travel cards in Malaysia 2024: a comparison
+Best travel cards in Malaysia 2026: a comparison

 We’ll look at the Wise card and a few other options in more detail in a moment - first, here’s an overview of the cards we’ll profile: